 Arvo Pärt Fratres

 Apple Music chose Spring 1 from the disc for inclusion in their The A-List: Classical and on release the album was no. 3 in the iTunes Classical Charts.
-BBC Radio 3's Record Review described it as 'a fine new recording... gently expressive, meditative, touching and very effective', and calling Fenella's playing on the album 'fresh and engaging'.
+It was chosen as one of BBC Radio 3’s pick of new releases on Essential Classics; chosen for Apple Music’s Classical A-List; was Scala Radio’s Album of the Week, and was been described by BBC Radio 3’s Record Review as “...a fine new recording... ...a delight.
+The whole thing is gently expressive, meditative, touching and very effective", and calling Fenella's playing on the album "fresh and engaging".

 The album is available at the buttons below: